message/iata/BQ.md

-Published 28.11.2021
+Published 16.12.2021
-1. Flights from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe are suspended.
+1. Until 22 December 2021, flights from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe are suspended.
 2. Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival must have a negative COVID-19 PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;